What People Actually Mean When They Say ‘Get Over Yourself’

 Keep things in perspective

 Are you so focused on a particular outcome that you lose sight of the big picture?

-For example, if you are complaining because things do not seem to go the way you want them to, really examine why that is.
+For example, if you complain because things do not seem to go how you want them to, really examine why that is.

-Having an introspective conversation, based on fact, and not the internal monologue in your head will help you complain less.
+Having an introspective conversation based on fact, and not the internal monologue in your head, will help you complain less.